 Even if you want to go outside during the weekends, you can think about this place, as it is beautiful to visit.

 There are many trees and you feel nature glims while going upward.

-Many small caves are having lots of cells in them for meditation.
-While going be aware of the monkey’s as they grab the carry bag from you directly.
+Many small caves have lots of cells in them for meditation.
+While going be aware of the monkeys as they grab the carry bag from you directly.

 It is said that the Mata Parvati performed an atonement to have Ganesha at this point.

 The name Girijatmaj means, “Girija” is “Parvati” and “Atmaj” is “Son”, Parvati’s Son Ganesha.